arqex/fluxify/README.md

 Fluxify
 =====

-Yet another thing that ends with "ify": The simplest Flux implementation.
+Yet another thing that ends with "ify": **The simplest Flux implementation**.